CityFood: Food for Resilient Futures

-CityFood is a flagship program of ICLEI that aims to accelerate local and regional government action toward sustainable food systems transformation.
-It spans a number of projects and initiatives across all of ICLEI’s Regional Offices and brings together local and regional governments as well as critical global and regional partners.
+CityFood is ICLEI’s flagship program to accelerate local and regional government action toward sustainable food systems transformation.
+It spans a number of food-related projects and initiatives across all of ICLEI’s Regional Offices and brings together local and regional governments as well as strategic global and regional partners.

-Since 2021 to date, the program has been advanced exclusively by ICLEI, with RUAF remaining a strategic partner.
-Recognizing that cities and regions are the key drivers of food systems transformation, ICLEI developed the Triple H approach: Healthy People (making access to healthy and nutritious food easy), Healthy Landscape (strengthening urban-rural linkages and resilience), and Healthy Climate (building circular food systems and promoting low-carbon infrastructure and value chains) in order to help cities transition to sustainable food systems by 2030.
+Since 2021 to date, the network has been advanced exclusively by ICLEI, with RUAF remaining a strategic partner.
+Recognizing that cities and regions are the key drivers of food systems transformation, ICLEI develops its Triple H approach: Healthy People (facilitating access to healthy and nutritious food), Healthy Landscape (strengthening urban-rural linkages and resilience), and Healthy Climate (building circular food systems and promoting low-carbon infrastructure and value chains) to help cities transition to sustainable food systems by 2030.

 Together with FAO, and in preparation of the UN Food Systems Summit (UNFSS), ICLEI’s CityFood Program conducts Independent Urban Food Systems Dialogues with 26 cities and over 1000 stakeholders around the globe.
 Additionally, ICLEI publishes its City Practitioners Handbook on Circular Food Systems aimed at equipping local governments with concrete tools to facilitate the transition to circular food systems, and, as a partner and supporter of the Glasgow Food and Climate Declaration, continues its advocacy work to put food and farming at the heart of the global response to the climate emergency at UNFCCC COP26.

 2022: High-level engagement at COP27 and several major project wins